The KPZ fixed point: The KPZ universality class

 We end this introduction with an outline of the paper and a brief summary of our results.
-Section \ref{subsec:bioth} recalls and solves the biorthogonal representation of TASEP, motivated by the path integral representation, which is derived in the form we need it in Appendix \ref{app:proofPathIntTASEP}.
-The biorthogonal functions appearing in the resulting Fredholm determinants are then recognized as hitting probabilities in Section \ref{subsec:hitting}, which allows us to express the kernels in terms of expectations of functionals involving a random walk forced to hit the initial data.
-The determinantal formulas for TASEP with arbitrary initial conditions are in Theorem \ref{tasepformulas}.
-In Section \ref{sec:123}, we pass to the KPZ 1:2:3 scaling limit to obtain determinantal formulas for transition probabilities of the KPZ fixed point.
-For this purpose it turned out to be easier to use formulas for right-finite initial TASEP data.
-But since we have exact formulas, we can obtain a very strong estimate (Lemma \ref{cutofflemma}) on the propagation speed of information which allows us to show there is no loss of generality in doing so.
-Section \ref{sec:invariant} opens with the general formula for the transition probabilities of the KPZ fixed point, Theorem \ref{thm:fullfixedpt}; readers mostly interested in the physical implications may wish to skip directly there.
-We then work in Section \ref{sec:MP} to show that the Chapman-Kolmogorov equations hold.
+Sec.\,\ref{subsec:bioth} recalls and solves the biorthogonal representation of TASEP, motivated by the path integral representation, which is derived in the form we need it in Appx.\,\ref{app:proofPathIntTASEP}.
+The biorthogonal functions appearing in the resulting Fredholm determinants are then recognized as hitting probabilities in Sec.\,\ref{subsec:hitting}, which allows us to express the kernels in terms of expectations of functionals involving a random walk forced to hit the initial data.
+The determinantal formulas for TASEP with arbitrary right-finite initial conditions are in Thm.\,\ref{thm:tasepformulas}.
+In Sec.\,\ref{sec:123}, we pass to the KPZ 1:2:3 scaling limit to obtain determinantal formulas for transition probabilities of the KPZ fixed point, which is defined formally in Def. \ref{def:fixpt}.
+This limit is computed using right-finite initial TASEP data, but since we have exact formulas, we can obtain a very strong estimate (Lem. \ref{cutofflemma}) on the propagation speed of information which allows us to show there is no loss of generality in doing so.
+We then work in Sec.\,\ref{sec:tightandmarkov} to show that the Chapman-Kolmogorov equations hold.
 This is done by obtaining a uniform bound on the local H\"older $\beta<1/2$ norm of the approximating Markov fields.
-The proof is in Appendix \ref{sec:reg}.
-The rest of Section \ref{sec:invariant} gives the key properties of the fixed point: regularity in space and time and local Brownian behavior, various symmetries, variational formulas in terms of the Airy sheet, and equilibrium space-time covariance; we also show how to recover some of the classical Airy processes from our formulas.
-Sections \ref{sec:123} and \ref{sec:invariant} are done at the level of pointwise convergence of kernels, skipping moreover some of the details.
-The convergence of the kernels is upgraded to trace class in Appendix \ref{hs}, where the remaining details are filled in.
+The proof is in Appx.\,\ref{sec:reg}.
+Sec.\,\ref{sec:invariant} opens with the introduction of the Brownian scattering transform, which is the main ingredient in our Fredholm determinant formulas for the KPZ fixed point, while Sec.\,\ref{sec:fixedpt} gives the general formulas for the transition probabilities of the KPZ fixed point (in \eqref{eq:twosided-ext} and Prop. \ref{prop:pathint-fixedpt}); readers mostly interested in the physical implications may wish to skip directly there.
+The rest of Sec.\,\ref{sec:invariant} gives the key properties of the KPZ fixed point: regularity in space and time and local Brownian behavior, various symmetries, variational formulas in terms of the Airy sheet, and equilibrium space-time covariance; we also show how to recover some of the classical Airy processes from our formulas.
+Secs.\,\ref{sec:123} and \ref{sec:invariant} are done at the level of pointwise convergence of kernels.
+The convergence of the kernels is upgraded to trace class in Appx.\,\ref{app:hs-estimates}, where the remaining technical details are filled in.

 So, in a sense, everything follows once one is able to explictly biorthogonalize TASEP.
 We begin there.